 Elsewhere on the Property

-With the beach currently struggling to recover, the front section of the waterfront has been turned into a sunbathing spot.
+Continuing with our Club Barbados review, with the beach struggling to recover, the front section of the waterfront has been turned into a sunbathing spot.
 The sand here is quite coarse, unlike the white sands of the Sandy Lane beach, a short walk away.

 Plenty of people chose to lounge here and enjoy the proximity of the sea and beach bar, rather than at the pool.